DoctorLogicProduct/dltest/_pages/products/website-management/website-management.md

   class: callout-headline__website-management
   headline: "<span>77%</span> of potential patients are using search engines prior to ever booking an appointment"
   source: "Software Advice"
+- component: text-component
+  component_css: text-component
+  headline:
+  - headline: "As technology changes, so does your website."
+  text: "Our website marketing platform is constantly upgrading to improve overall performance and keep up with how today’s patients shop online in this rapidly changing environment.
+With unlimited technology upgrades, you never have to worry if your website is up to date."
+  btn:
+- component: feature-1
+  component_css: feature
+  headline: "Unlimited Pages"
+  class: website-management__feature--2
+  text: "Our medical websites are built with an unlimited number of pages that allow you to elevate your medical practice in local search results.
+We use your procedures, profiles, reviews, photo galleries and more to create and optimize new pages for search engines.
+The more <content> housed on your website, the more you’re increasing your digital footprint and acquiring patients."
+  btn:
+  img: "/img/products/website-management/unlimited-pages.jpg"
+  img_alignment: "Left"
+- component: feature-1
+  component_css: feature
+  headline: "On-Page Editing"
+  class: website-management__feature--3
+  text: "With 100% access to your content and the ability to make real-time edits to your website with no delays.
+Worried about what the update may look like?
+See your updates before hitting submit.
+Don't have time to make these updates?
+No worries, our support team is available to make unlimited site updates on your behalf."
+  btn:
+  img: "/img/products/website-management/on-page-edit.jpg"
+  img_alignment: "Right"
 - component: feature-1
   component_css: feature
   headline: "HIPAA Compliant Website"